Johann Böhm (historian)

-Johann Böhm is a historian and the author of many books about the ethnic Germans in the areas of Hungary, Romania, and the former Yugoslavia in the 20th century around the period of World War II.
+Johann Böhm was a historian and the author of many books about the ethnic Germans in the areas of Hungary, Romania, and the former Yugoslavia in the 20th century around the period of World War II.
 He was born in 1929, studied History and German literature at Cluj University in the Transylvania area of Romania from 1960 until 1965; and obtained his Doctorate in Philosophy at the University of Cologne in 1984.
 For his many rich accomplishments he was awarded the Order of Merit of Germany in 2006.
-Since 1989 he is editor of the "Halbjahreschrift fur Sudosteuropaische Geschichte".
+He served as editor of the "Halbjahreschrift fur Sudosteuropaische Geschichte" from 1989.

 His works bring a critical perspective to the rise of National Socialism among the ethnic Germans of south eastern Europe and the Balkans.
 His works are replete with detailed scholarship from primary sources.

 Education

 Böhm studied at the School on the Hill, graduated in 1952, then studied German and history at the University of Cluj (1960–1965).
 After emigrating to Germany, he studied political science, history and pedagogy at the University of Bochum (1971–1975) and at the University of Cologne, where he received his doctorate with the paper "Nazi Germany and the German Ethnic Group in Romania."